Hallways

 4

-Student shows pass on their phone or gets printed pass Step
+Student shows pass on their phone or gets a printed pass

 5